See Emily Play: Recording

+Producer Norman Smith attempted to duplicate the sound of their first single, "Arnold Layne", which was produced by Joe Boyd, by returning to Sound Techniques studios in London on 18 May 1967 because he was not able to get the same sound at the more advanced Abbey Road Studios.

-The song was recorded at Sound Techniques studios on 18 May 1967 The exact recording details are unclear because of a lack of paperwork in the EMI archive.
+The exact recording details are unclear because of a lack of paperwork in the EMI archive.
 Engineer Jeff Jarrett recalls that it was recorded in a much longer form, which was then edited down for the single release.
 The recording involved backward tapes and much use of echo and reverb; the first piano bridge between the first chorus and second verse was recorded at a slow pace then sped up for the final master.
 The four-track master tape was wiped or misplaced.
-It no longer exists and has never been mixed into true stereo; it was reprocessed for Duophonic stereo on the 1971 Relics compilation.
+It no longer exists and has never been mixed into true stereo; it was reprocessed for Duophonic stereo on the 1971 Relics compilation album.

-Barrett, reputedly, was not happy with the final studio cut, and protested against its release, which producer Norman Smith speculated was based on his fear of commercialism.
-During sessions for the song David Gilmour visited the studio, on Barrett's invitation, and was shocked by the perceived changes in Barrett's personality when he did not appear to recognize him.
+Barrett, reputedly, was not happy with the final studio cut, and protested against its release, which Norman Smith speculated was based on his fear of commercialism.
+During sessions for the song David Gilmour visited the studio, on Barrett's invitation, and was shocked by the perceived changes in Barrett's personality when he did not appear to recognise him.
 For many years Gilmour would recall this, saying, "I'll go on record as saying, that was when he changed".

 Release

 The UK single was released by Columbia Records on 16 June 1967, with "The Scarecrow" as the B-side.
 It reached number 6 in the charts.
-Melody Maker said they recognised the single as Pink Floyd's "by the horrible organ sound" but said it was "much better than Arnold Layne".
+Gary Brooker, reviewing the single for Melody Maker, said he recognised the single as Pink Floyd's "by the horrible organ sound" but said it was "much better than Arnold Layne".

 The US single was released by Tower Records on 24 July 1967, both as a standard issue and a white label promotional pressing.
 Cash Box said that it's "one of those hard to predict outings that could hit in a grand manner or fall flat."
 It reached number 134 in the charts.
 A further white label promo was issued on 22 July 1968 with a note asking if DJs would play it.

 "See Emily Play" later appeared on a number of compilations: Relics (1971), Works (1983), Shine On (1992), Echoes: The Best of Pink Floyd (2001), The Piper at the Gates of Dawn 40th Anniversary Edition (2007), The Best of Pink Floyd: A Foot in the Door (2011) and The Early Years 1965–1972 (2016).
 The song was also included on the Barrett retrospective An Introduction to Syd Barrett (2010).